6 Easy Ways to Beat Back Pain Every Day

 When it comes to back pain, the odds are not in your favor.
 In fact, more than chest pain, more than breathing issues, more than pretty much everything except the common cold, back pain is the top reason Americans seek health care today.
 Most orthopedic doctors cite the figure that a whopping 80 percent of Americans will suffer back pain at least once in their life.
 And of those 80 percent, one in four experience back pain every three months.
 What’s more, contrary to popular belief—that throwing out your back is an ailment reserved for the aging crowd—back pain afflicts 18-year-olds just as often as it afflicts 64-year-olds.

 So, yeah, the odds aren’t on your side.
 But the good news is back pain often isn’t serious—and is, in fact, eminently treatable.
 Ibuprofen, ice, and a respite of bedrest will do the trick in most cases.
 Then, it’s on to preventative measures, to ensure back pain never strikes again.
 To help out, we’ve collected the six most essential life changes you need to make—stretches and secrets to ensure you’ll have a seriously stable spine for good.
-And if your pain is specifically at the base of your back, be sure to check out our comprehensive guide to conquering lower back pain for once and for all.

 Move around more.